LJJ044/AudioTransnsimission-Server/README.md

 # AudioTransnsimission
-#The server that transmit the audio through WifiHotSpot
+#An example for the server that transmit the audio through WifiHotSpot